PreferredAI/cornac/docs/source/user/example-foodrecce.rst

 Over the months, many new restaurants and food establishments would have been introduced to the public.
-To keep the app relevant, we would need to update the model with the new data.
+To keep the app relevant, we would need to retrain the model with the new data.
 With an data source, new restaurants are consistently added into the database, in which we would retrain the model to increase coverage of restaurants.
+Also, we periodically update the model to better capture users' most recent preferences.

 Conclusion